Consulting to Travel Blogging: Trading Deadlines for Destinations

 - The Uncertainty Factor – Unlike consulting, where everything is mapped out in meticulous detail, blogging is unpredictable.
 Some months are great; others, not so much.

 - Use your existing skills.
-Consulting gave me research, strategy, and analytical skills—all of which help in travel blogging.
+My consulting background helped me with research, strategy, and content planning.

 FAQs About Transitioning from Consulting to Travel Blogging